-Students desiring to transfer from one Master's degree program to another, or to add a degree program, may complete a Degree Change Request form available in the Registrar's Office and online at www.weslevseminary.edu/forms.
-The student's permanent file will then be reviewed by the Community Life Office, who will contact the student if additional information is needed to process admission into the new program.
+Students desiring to transfer from one Master's degree program to another, or to add a degree program, may complete a Degree Change Request form available in the Registrar's Office and online at www.wesleyseminary.edu/forms.
+The student's permanent file will then be reviewed by the Office of Campus Life, who will contact the student if additional information is needed to process admission into the new program.